jbocinsky/jbocinsky.github.io/_posts/2017-04-27-SunshineAlarm.md

 </p>

-The alarm's main components consisted of the following:
+The alarm's core components consisted of the following:

 * A personally developed PCB

-* A 40 pin PIC Microprocessor
+* A 40 pin PIC microprocessor

 * A RTC

-* An LCD display
+* A LCD display

-* Multiple Buttons and Potentiometers for user's input
+* Multiple buttons and potentiometers for user's input

 * A very bright LED

+---

 Full Bill of Materials for the project: